skulpt/skulpt/source/introduction.rst

     >>>[ch.upper() for ch in 'comprehension' if ch not in 'aeiou'] ['C', 'M', 'P', 'R', 'H', 'N', 'S', 'N']
     >>>

+.. admonition:: Self Check

+    Test your understanding of list comprehensions by redoing activecode 7 using list comprehensions.
+For extra bonus points see if you can figure out how to remove the duplicates using comprehensions too.

+    .. activecode:: self_check_1

+       # the answer is: ['c', 'a', 't', 'd', 'o', 'g', 'r', 'a', 'b', 'b', 'i', 't']

 Exception Handling
 ~~~~~~~~~~~~~~~~~~